kmruiz/kmr.today/posts/2025-03-31-forecasting.md

 The team just "estimates" story points, but now they are not estimating time, they are estimating uncertainty: that's the natural meaning of story points.
 Building the script and some additional tools on our JIRA took a few days of work (you know, burn downs, team stats and so on) and the script takes a second to run, so I can keep track of the delivery date weekly easily.

+## The fun fact

+In my mother tongue [(Catalan)](https://en.wikipedia.org/wiki/Catalan_language) we have the word "Estimar", which is pretty close to "estimate".
+However, the meaning is pretty different.
+In Catalan, "Estimar" is "To love someone".